Freestylers: Formation–Raw as Fuck album (1996–2004)

-The Freestylers formed in 1996 when DJs and dance music producers Matt Cantor, Aston Harvey joined forces.
-Both of them had been involved in the British dance music scene since the early 1990s.
+The Freestylers formed in 1996 when DJs and dance music producers Matt Cantor and Aston Harvey joined forces.
+Both Cantor and Aston had been involved in the British dance music scene since the early 1990s.
 Cantor had recorded both as Cut & Paste and Strike with Andy Gardner (Plump DJs).
 Aston Harvey recorded as Blapps!
-Posse best known for their 1990 breakbeat dance hit "Don't Hold Back" before working with Definition of Sound, Rebel MC and DJ Rap (as DJ Rap and Aston).
+Posse, best known for their 1990 breakbeat dance hit "Don't Hold Back", before working with Definition of Sound, Rebel MC and DJ Rap (as DJ Rap and Aston).

-The trio's first single "Drop the Boom (AK-48)" on their own Scratch City Records in 1996 became a dancefloor hit in the UK and Miami.
+The trio's first single, "Drop the Boom (AK-48)", on their own Scratch City Records in 1996 became a dancefloor hit in the UK and Miami.
 The band released the Freestyle EP in 1996 on Freskanova (Freskanova's parent label, Fresh, had released Cantor and Harvey's previous works).
 When playing live, the group consisted of Cantor and Harvey on keyboards and programming, turntablist Jason Tunbridge (Mad Doctor X), guitarist (Tony Ayiotou), drummer Clive Jenner, bass guitarist Joe Henson, MC Navigator and Tenor Fly and three breakdancers (Coza, Marat, Lil'Tim).